Bandung, West Java Indonesia

 Ogan Komering Ilir, South Sumatra Indonesia

-Collection of four owners, written in Jawi script on paper and contain various studies in theology, history, Islamic jurisprudence, astronomy, and Arabic grammar.
+Collection of four owners, written in Jawi script on paper and contain various Islamic teachings, including astronomy, and Arabic grammar.

 Palembang, South Sumatra Indonesia

-Four collections from various owners, containing islamic text, letters and other notes.
-One of the collections is a legacy from the Sultanate of Palembang Darussalam.
+Four collections from various owners, containing islamic text, letters and other notes, including a legacy collection from the Sultanate of Palembang

 Sijunjung, West Sumatra Indonesia